civilwargeeky/CEA_Wrap/README.md

 You can access materials as if `ThermoInterface` is a dictionary using materials' CEA Names.
 E.G. `ThermoInterface["CH4"]`.
 This object support checking for inclusion and iterations, such as `"CH4" in ThermoInterface` and `for name in ThermoInterface`.
 It supports dictionary methods such as `.keys()`, `.values()` and `.items()`.

-The value returned by `ThermoInterface` accesses is a `ThermoMaterial object`, which is an `Output` object (dictionary that can be accessed with .dot notation) with the following keys:
+The value returned by `ThermoInterface` accesses is a `ThermoMaterial object`, which is an `Output` object (dictionary that can also be accessed with .dot notation) with the following keys:

 - `name` - Name of the material
 - `reference` - Reference, if given.
 Otherwise ""